What is customer satisfaction (CSAT) survey?

 Open text feedback question

-This question allows customers to provide unsolicited open-text feedback and mention specific topics or experiences for your team to review.
+This question allows customers to provide unsolicited open-text feedback and their response to your customer satisfaction survey and mention specific topics or experiences for your team to review.

-This is a simple question asking if its okay if a rep reaches out to the respondent to try and understand and resolve any pain points.
+This is a simple question asking if it’s okay if a member of the team reaches out to the respondent to try and understand and resolve any pain points.

-How to turn customer satisfaction survey results into action
+How to turn your customer feedback into action

 Measuring customer satisfaction is important but what you do with the data is essential.
-If your customers take the time to fill out a survey, it’s important they know you’re serious about more their experience better.
+If your customers take the time to fill out a survey, it’s important they know you’re serious about improving their experience.

 - Close the loop– Respond quickly after receiving negative feedback from your customers.
 This is a chance to keep your customer loyal.
 70 percent of consumers said they would be more likely to do business with an organisation again if their complaint was handled well the first time.